Slowdeb/Tryhackme/Uranium CTF.md

 Why is it a possible password ?
 Because when we tried to run the chat binary on “hakanbey” directory the first thing it asks is for a password.
 So logically thinking, before they start to chat the first packets must contain a password.

-With the password for the chat program let's run it again and where it will lead us:
+With the password for the chat program let's run it again and see where it will lead us:

 ![image](https://user-images.githubusercontent.com/76821053/130353699-5c808c6f-80e4-434b-a8b4-1161de083260.png)